made with Mathematica technology MathWorld

 ChordDiagram

-In the above figure, R is the radius of the circle, r is called the apothem, and h the sagitta.
+In the above figure, R is the radius of the circle, a is the chord length, r is called the apothem, and h the sagitta.

 The shaded region in the left figure is called a circular sector, and the shaded region in the right figure is called a circular segment.